-Later that year, St. Joseph’s Hospital in Bloomington, Illinois, was established, moving in 1968 to its present site today as OSF St. Joseph Medical Center.
+Later that year, St. Joseph’s Hospital in Bloomington, Illinois, was established, moving in 1968 to its present site, OSF St. Joseph Medical Center.

 In 1884, five sisters were sent to Escanaba, Michigan, to begin working at Delta County Hospital.
 In 1915, the Sisters purchased that hospital and renamed it OSF St. Francis Hospital.

 By then, the Sisters were already operating St. Anthony Hospital, which they established in Rockford, Illinois, in 1899.
-The hospital in Rockford moved in 1963 to a new facility as present day OSF Saint Anthony Medical Center.
+The hospital in Rockford moved in 1963 to a new facility, known today as OSF Saint Anthony Medical Center.

-In 1990, Children’s Hospital of Illinois was officially established within OSF Saint Francis Medical Center as a pediatric hospital.
-Children’s Hospital of Illinois is also proud to house the St. Jude Midwest Affiliate, which brings some of the pediatric oncology care and services offered in Memphis to central Illinois.
+In 1990, OSF Children’s Hospital of Illinois was officially established within OSF Saint Francis Medical Center as a pediatric hospital.

-On July 23, 2008, the Illinois Neurological Institute – Physicians, LLC was organized to provide professional services of neurosurgeons and other physicians specializing in neurosciences.
+In 2008, the OSF Illinois Neurological Institute was organized to provide professional services of neurosurgeons and other physicians specializing in neurosciences.

-The Supportive Care and Employer Services divisions were established in 2011, as was Preferred Emergency Physicians of Illinois, LLC, which provides emergency medicine physician services to various Illinois hospitals.
-On May 1, 2012, Ottawa Regional Medical Center was integrated with OSF Healthcare System, changing its name to OSF Saint Elizabeth Medical Center.
+In 2012, Ottawa Regional Medical Center was integrated with OSF HealthCare, changing its name to OSF Saint Elizabeth Medical Center.